FORM A HUB OR JOIN AN EXISTING HUB

 Harriet Southgate, from London, describes why she decided to volunteer for us.

-Amars Mangat, from Egham, explains why he was inspired to start a volunteering hub.
+Harkamal Ubhi, from our Midlands hub, explains why he was inspired to help start a volunteering hub.

 "I decided to volunteer for DKMS after a friend approached me to work on donor recruitment events in the West Midlands for his uncle who’d been diagnosed with a blood cancer and was in need of a blood stem cell donation.
 Myself and a couple of other friends started approaching various places such as universities, festivals and temples asking if we could use their space to register people.
 We found most people were happy to help and in a few months we had registered several hundred people.